um-grex/grex-docs/content/english/specific-soft/gromacs.md

 ## System specific notes
 ---

-On the Grex's default software stack (_SBEnv_), GROMACS is built using a variety of compilers and Open MPI 4.1 .
+On the Grex's default software stack (_SBEnv_), GROMACS is built using a variety of compilers and OpenMPI 4.1

 To find out which versions are available, use **module spider gromacs**.
 There could be more than one (for example, CPU and GPU)  builds available for each GROMACS version as listed by _module spider_.

-For a version _gromacs/2024.1_, at the time of writing the following modules shoud be loaded for the CPU version:
+For a version _gromacs/2024.1_, at the time of writing the following modules should be loaded for the CPU version:

 {{< highlight bash >}}
 module load SBEnv
 module load arch/avx512 gcc/13.2.0 openmpi/4.1.6
 module load gromacs/2024.1
 {{< /highlight >}}

 The above module/version gives access to the GROMACS built for compute nodes on GREX, using Intel or AMD AVX512 CPUs.